Adriano de Lima

-Adriano Vieira de Lima, (born 30 July 1981 in São Paulo) is a Brazilian retired footballer who last played for Los Angeles Blues in the USL Professional Division.
+Adriano Vieira De Lima (born 30 July 1981 in São Paulo) is a Brazilian retired footballer who last played for Los Angeles Blues in the USL Professional Division.

 Career

-Youth and amateur
+Youth, College and Amateur

-Adriano de Lima played in many youth clubs in Brazil, including Itaguá and Pequeninos do Jóquei, Sport Club Corinthians Paulista Sub-16 team, and briefly played professionally in Brazil for Itaguá, before moving to the United States in 1999 to play college soccer at Cypress College in Cypress, California.
-He transferred to California State University, Fullerton in 2001, and played three more seasons there.
+Adriano De Lima played in many youth clubs in Brazil, including Itaguá and Pequeninos do Jóquei, Sport Club Corinthians Paulista Sub-16 team, and briefly played professionally in Brazil for Itaguá, before moving to the United States in 1999 to play college soccer at Cypress College in Cypress, California.
+He transferred to California State University, Fullerton in 2001, and played two more seasons there.

 Professional

 After playing professional indoor soccer for the San Diego Sockers in the MISL in 2003, De Lima returned to Brazil to join Flamengo.
-After returning to the United States, Adriano de Lima played professional beach soccer for SoCal Beach in Oceanside, California, and in 2007 participated in the Futsal World Club Championship in the Algarve in Portugal for World United.
+After returning to the United States, Adriano De Lima played professional beach soccer for SoCal Beach in Oceanside, California, and in 2007 participated in the Futsal World Club Championship in the Algarve in Portugal for World United.